1928 Okeechobee hurricane: Leeward Islands

 Montserrat, just north of the storm's center, was warned in advance of the storm but still suffered £150,000 (1928 UKP) in damages and 42 deaths; Plymouth and Salem were devastated, and crop losses caused near-starvation conditions before relief could arrive.
 All commercial and government buildings on the island were destroyed, as were more than 600 homes.
 Saint Kitts and Nevis also suffered heavily.
-On the island of St. Kitts, a number of homes built on wooden foundations were demolished.
+On the island of Saint Kitts, a number of homes built on wooden foundations were demolished.
 Nine deaths were reported, six of which occurred in a schoolhouse collapse.
 Thirteen people were killed on the island of Nevis.

 The storm destroyed hundreds of homes on Antigua, including a doctor's home and a "poor house".
 Government offices, hospitals, and school were also damaged.
+Saint Thomas reported sustained winds of about 90 mph.
+The hurricane demolished a new breakwater and several warehouses, ruined a naval yard, and capsized barges.
+Only minimal damage occurred on the nearby island of Saint John.
 On Saint Croix, nearly all of the island's 11,000 residents suffered some degree of loss.
 A total of 143 buildings were destroyed, including a sugar mill.
 The storm resulted in nine deaths on the island.
 Throughout the Virgin Islands, as many as 700,000 people were rendered homeless.

 Puerto Rico

 While the storm was passing near Dominica, the U.S. Weather Bureau located at San Juan, Puerto Rico, warned about the threat of the hurricane which would strike the island within a day or two.
 The advisory was sent via telegraph to 75 police districts and was broadcast from the naval radio station every two hours; this was the first hurricane warning broadcast by radio.
 Warnings were also posted for 12 ports along the southern coast, causing ships to avoid the island or remain at port.
 Effective preparation is credited for the relatively low death toll of 312, and not a single ship was lost at sea in the vicinity of Puerto Rico.
 By comparison, the weaker 1899 San Ciriaco hurricane killed approximately 3,000 people.

 According to the San Juan National Weather Service office, the storm was "up to this time the greatest and more [sic] intense and destructive hurricane of record in Puerto Rico."
 Along the storm path, the eye passed over Guayama, Cayey, and Aibonito, resulting in a period of calm lasting 20 minutes.
 The island of Puerto Rico received the worst of the storm's winds when the hurricane moved directly across the island at Category 5 strength.

 The hurricane was extremely large as it crossed Puerto Rico.
 Hurricane-force winds were measured in Guayama for 18 hours, where a low pressure of 931 mbar was reported.
 Since the storm is estimated to have been moving at 13 mph, the diameter of the storm's hurricane winds was estimated very roughly to be 234 mi.